Faceless Killers: Adaptations

 The novel was adapted into a four-episode television miniseries, Wallander, by the Swedish public broadcaster Sveriges Television in 1994.
 Wallander is played by Rolf Lassgård.

 Faceless Killers has also been adapted into a 90-minute television episode for the BBC's Wallander series starring Kenneth Branagh as Wallander.
 It was first broadcast on 3 January 2010.
 Fredrik Gunnarsson, who played Svartman in the Swedish TV series, had a cameo in this episode.
 Notably, in the episode, the ethnicity of the killers was changed from Yugoslav to Arab, possibly due to the decreased actuality of the Yugoslav wars and in recognition of later refugee currents from the Iraq War, which was notable in Swedish political debate already in the 2000s.

-The novel has also been broadcast on BBC Radio 7, read by the English actor David Warner, who plays Wallander's father in the British television adaptation of Wallander.
+The novel has also been broadcast on BBC Radio 7, read by the English actor David Warner, who plays Wallander's father in the British Wallander series.

+The book will be adapted as a 90-minute film for the new Wallander series starring Gustaf Skarsgård.